hardillb/node-red-contrib-wemo-ng/README.md

-# node-red-nodes-wemo
+# node-red-contrib-nodes-wemo

-A better Node-RED node for working with Belkin WeMo devices
+A set of Node-RED nodes for working with Belkin WeMo devices.

+These nodes use the uPnP discovery so may not discover your devices if you have a firewall enabled

 ## Output node